University Transfer - Associate of Science

 20-800-2

-The Associate of Science degree provides an educational pathway that emphasizes science and mathematics for students that intend to complete a bachelor's degree program at a four-year institution.
+The Associate of Science degree provides an educational pathway that emphasizes science and mathematics for students who intend to complete a bachelor's degree program at a four-year institution.

-Below you will find a list of those subject areas and the minimum credits required in each area to complete the degree.
+In order to complete the Associate of Science degree, you must complete coursework in a variety of subjects.
+Below is a list of those subject areas and the minimum credits required in each area to complete the degree.

 Minimum Required Credits by Subject Area